How Long Does Food Poisoning Last?

 Listeria is particularly dangerous for pregnant women and newborns and can lead to premature delivery, miscarriage, stillbirth, and life-threatening infections.
 If you or your baby has Listeria food poisoning, our board-certified trial attorneys will work tirelessly to ensure you are compensated fairly for your medical expenses and for the pain and trauma you have suffered.

-What are Common Sources of Food Poisoning?
+What Are Common Sources of Food Poisoning?

 Food poisoning can occur when food is not cooked or stored at the right temperature, when a sickened worker or consumer contaminates it, and when it contains substances that are toxic to the body, including: